jschaf/mccc/somalia-stability/somalia-stability.rst

 along approaches to Bab el Mandeb and the routes through the red Sea and Suez canal are vital to world shipping.

+Salvation will likely come from two directions.
+The first may be the oil and gas sector.
+It has long been known that Somalia possesses important reserves, both in the north of the country and to the south off the shore of Kismayo.
+With al Shabaab in retreat, the more adventurous prospecting companies are already circling, bringing the promise of massive foreign investment and, eventually, Gulf-style oil wealth to this impoverished nation.[@fergusson_somalia:_2013]

 ..
    \bibliography{dummy, somalia.bib}